Alibaba Template – Why Chinese Suppliers (Alibaba) Keep Ignoring your Inquiries?

 This is true.
 Although the order quantity required for these two inquiries is the same (300 pieces), the impression is entirely different.

 First of all, China is a hierarchical society, and the people respect authority.
 It doesn’t matter if the company’s senior purchasing manager happens to be the sole owner and employee or if the “e-commerce department” is a simple Shopify store.
 The key is that you give the impression that you are a valuable customer.
 This is a must if you want to attract attention.

 3. You only contact a few suppliers

 Purchasing means finding the best products from Alibaba’s best suppliers.
-Given Alibaba’s enormous supplier resources, you may want to build a shortlist of potential suppliers so you have a wider choice.
+Given Alibaba’s enormous supplier resources, you may want to build a shortlist of potential suppliers by Alibaba contacting template, so you have a wider choice.
 You shouldn’t limit yourself to a few suppliers at all.